 The Accelerated Growth Fund offers the highest risk and highest potential return in the PEPP investment funds.
 Its goal is to provide capital growth over the long-term.
-It invests primarily in equities, with some investments in alternatives and income.
+It invests primarily in equities (target weight of 67.5 per cent), with some investments in alternatives and income.